microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Grow.md

 ![](../../../assets/partner-onboarding/partner-journey.png)

-**After publishing an Offer to the Marketplace, your next step will be to grow adoption and Co-Selling.
-These three steps will make your Offer attractive to potential customers:**
+**After publishing an offer to the Marketplace, your next step will be to grow adoption and Co-Selling.
+These three steps will make your offer attractive to potential customers:**

-- [Create A Transactable Offer](/PartnerResources/skilling/partner-onboarding-academy/transactable-offer): Transactable Offers are the first step towards Co-Selling with Microsoft
+- **[Create A Transactable Offer](/PartnerResources/skilling/partner-onboarding-academy/transactable-offer):** Transactable Offers are the first step towards Co-Selling with Microsoft.
-- [Update offer to be IP Co-Sell Eligible](/PartnerResources/skilling/partner-onboarding-academy/cosell): Make your offer more attractive to customers and Microsoft field-sellers by making your offer [IP Co-sell Eligible](https://learn.microsoft.com/en-us/partner-center/co-sell-requirements#requirements-for-azure-ip-co-sell-eligible-status)
+- **[Update Offer to be IP Co-Sell Eligible](/PartnerResources/skilling/partner-onboarding-academy/cosell):** Make your offer more attractive to customers and Microsoft field-sellers by making your offer **[IP Co-Sell Eligible](https://learn.microsoft.com/en-us/partner-center/co-sell-requirements#requirements-for-azure-ip-co-sell-eligible-status).**
-- [Update offer to be MACC Eligible](/PartnerResources/skilling/partner-onboarding-academy/macc-offer): Offers which are [MACC](https://learn.microsoft.com/en-us/partner-center/marketplace/azure-consumption-commitment-enrollment) eligible are ideal for customers committment with an existing agreement.
+- **[Update Offer to be MACC Eligible](/PartnerResources/skilling/partner-onboarding-academy/macc-offer):** Offers which are [MACC](https://learn.microsoft.com/en-us/partner-center/marketplace/azure-consumption-commitment-enrollment) eligible are ideal for customers with an existing agreement.

 ### Next steps